samiqs/ansible-mesos-vagrant-cluster/README.md

 # ansible-mesos-vagrant-cluster
-Using ansible to create a mesos cluster on vagrant.
+Using ansible to create a mesos cluster on vagrant using centos.

 Requires Ansible (1.9 or higher), Vagrant (1.8 or higher) and Virtualbox (1.5 or higher)